FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

     - If the `UNTIL` parameter is present, remove all potential dates that occur after the given date.
     - Finally, remove all potential dates that occur before our `RANGE_START` or after our `RANGE_END` dates.

 And there you have it! <span class="highlight">The resulting list of dates represent every occurrence of the event within the desired range</span>.
-I'm sure there's room for optimization, but we're not actually in the '90s any more.
-We can afford the computational overhead (though I will continue to try to work on optimization when I can!)
+I'm sure there's room for optimization, but despite what all this work with the format may have you thinking, we're not actually in the '90s any more!
+We can afford the computational overhead (but I will continue to think about ways to optimize when making updates).

 ### Why Didn't You Just Use ical.NET?